steven-varga/h5cpp-doc/docs/architecture.md

 h5::write( ds,  M.memptr(), h5::count{5,10} [, ...] );
 ```

-The above operations can be expressed in a single line.
-To create a dataset of the appropriate size for partial IO and some filters, then write the entire content of `M` matrix into the dataset:
+The above operations can be expressed on a single line.
+To create a dataset of a size appropriate for partial IO, to add a filter, and then to write the entire content of the `M` matrix into the dataset is as simple as this:
 ```cpp
 h5::write(fd, "dataset", M, h5::chunk{4,8} | h5::fill_value<double>{3} |  h5::gzip{9} );
 ```
-To learn more about [through examples click here](examples.md).
+To learn more about this topic [through examples click here](examples.md).

-(1) *The rational behind the decision is simplicity.
-Sub-setting requires to load data from disk to memory, then filter out the selected data which doesn't lead to IO bandwidth saving, but adds complexity.*
+(1) *The rationale behind the decision is simplicity.
+Sub-setting requires to load data from disk to memory and then filter out the selected data, which doesn't lead to IO bandwidth savings, but adds complexity.*